mauriciopoppe/blog/site/content/notes/computer-science/data-structures/data-structures-massive-datasets.md

 take the hash of the key and return the minimum value of the counters in all the $d$ hash maps, because the counter hash maps size is finite we will have collisions and a hash map may report a higher sum than what's the true value.

+- stretching the CMS width will reduce how much different elements’ hashes collide within any one row on average

 <div class="columns">
     <div class="column">